Why not make the switch to vegan milk? It’s tastier, cruelty-free, and better for the planet.

 Calcium, Vitamin D, and Iodine

-If you’re a regular milk drinker, much of your Vitamin D and iodine probably comes from cows’ milk.
+If you drink milk often, it’s probably supplying much of your Vitamin D and iodine.
 Raw unprocessed milk contains neither of these nutrients.
 So it’s certainly not cheating to cover your needs through supplements if you ditch dairy.

 In the United States, regulations require that cow’s milk receive heavier Vitamin D fortification than what’s permitted for vegan milk.
 So, if you’re cutting milk from your diet, consider taking a Vitamin D supplement.
 Iodine is likewise an essential nutrient.
 Ignoring iodine intake is risky since deficiency causes goiters.
 If you regularly use iodized salt or if you take a daily multivitamin, your iodine needs should be covered.
 Eating seaweed regularly is also a good idea, since it’s one of the few foods that is naturally rich in iodine.